Skip to content

 State machines and command queues and workflows

-What if command would initiate state "to process" and save it in db What if task queue would take such state and process it Woudn't this be something like command queue?
+What if a command would initiate a state "to process" and save it in the database?
+What if a task queue would take such a state and process it?
+Wouldn't this be something like a command queue?

-It's like micromanage TaskQueue, where each state has it's own state, and it knows what command to apply to given state This could be good starting point, when there is not a lot of good tooling
+It's like micromanaging the TaskQueue, where each state has its own logic and knows what command to apply to a given state.
+This could be a good starting point when there isn't a lot of good tooling.

-With good tooling, transition of states can be declared in one place, and deployment to task queue could be done automatically.
+With good tooling, the transition of states can be declared in one place, and deployment to the task queue could be done automatically.

-Note, that only some of the transitions needs to happen in background, other can be done in request-response manner.
+Note that only some of the transitions need to happen in the background; others can be done in a request-response manner.

-State machine could be generalized to workflow.
-We can think about it as set of generic Command and State (like a turing machine).
+A state machine could be generalized to a workflow.
+We can think about it as a set of generic Commands and States (like a Turing machine).

-And workflow DSL with commands like: Invoke, Choose, Assign Where function is some ID string, and functions needs to be either pulled from registry, or called remotely (InvokeRemote). some operations would require callback (InvokeAndAwait)
+And a workflow DSL with commands like: Invoke, Choose, Assign.
+Where a function is some ID string, and functions need to be either pulled from a registry or called remotely (InvokeRemote).
+Some operations would require a callback (InvokeAndAwait).

-Then background processor would be responsible for executing such workflow (using task queue) Program would be responsible for defining workflow, and registering functions.
+Then a background processor would be responsible for executing such a workflow (using a task queue).
+The program would be responsible for defining the workflow and registering functions.

-Such programs could be also optimised for deployment, if some function would be better to run on same machine that do RPC call like function doing RPC call to database, and caching result in memory or in cache cluster dedicated to specific BFF
+Such programs could also be optimized for deployment, if some function would be better to run on the same machine that makes an RPC call, like a function making an RPC call to a database and caching the result in memory or in a cache cluster dedicated to a specific BFF.